 Product backlog templates are standardized repositories for tracking PBIs through prioritization and inclusion in sprints, usually retained in standard Excel format.

-Template content includes high-level information that can readily be utilized by the product owner and Sprint leaders to accurately evaluate and monitor backlog items:
+PBI items form a key part of any agile project plan.
+Template content includes high-level information that can readily be utilized by the product owner and Sprint leaders to accurately evaluate, monitor backlog items and sprint planning:

 |Product Backlog Excel Template Free Download|

 - Task name/description – This is a brief identifying description of the task to be performed by the backlog item.

 - Story – This is a Y/N indicator to identify if there is a clear story behind the item, stating the item’s purpose and benefits.

 - Dev Ready – Is the item ready for pulling into a sprint action?
 There are varying views of what “ready” means, but the values of Y/N tell the product owner that there is sufficient information for the PBI to be pulled forward into a sprint.

 - Priority – the product owner establishes the priority of each PBI.
 This is based on a combination of business value, cost to implement (or cost savings), and story points.
 Values for priority are Low, Medium, and High.

 - Status – Initially a story will be in a “Not Started” status.
 Once it has begun work as part of an active sprint, it will move to “In Progress” until such time that the task is delivered, making the status “Complete.”